TheCrowned/SU-lab-assistance-tools/send-mail-results/README.md

 My convention is to note with a star the feedback points that were compulsory to be corrected to pass the lab, in case the current result was fail.
 I also always put them at the top for clarity.

-The current statuses are `pass, fail, review, none` and should all be self-explanatory, except for `none`.
+The current statuses are `pass, minor, review, fail, none` and should all be self-explanatory, except for `none`.
 That is used for a student who did not submit anything for that lab.
 The only manual work needed at course start is to create a feedback template file, with all students names and emails and the correct structure, to duplicate and to write into for every lab.

 ## Email templates
 The actual texts of the emails are contained the three text files inside the directory `mail-templates`.
 There must be a file `status.txt` for each of the statuses we have.
 It should be straightforward to add a new status in the future (i.e. add the status to a list in the script and provide the corresponding email template in the directory).